beepscore/graphvizzy/README.md

 # Purpose
-Use Python, pygraphviz, and graphviz to draw a graph.
+Use Python, pygraphviz, graphviz and dot to draw a graph.

 # References